Exclusive interview to Captain Paul Watson founder and president of Sea Shepherd by Stella McCartney

 The law of finite resources: There are limits to growth and limits to carrying capacity.

-I want to talk about this three laws because in several of our posts and specially the posts regarding animals we insist to promote the necessary awareness of the importance of the biodiversity, so now you will know from where our persuasion come .
-Many people and specially who take awareness for the first time of the necessity of protection of environment and wildlife, ask me why is so important the biodiversity, and again why is so important to stop the extinction of species.
+I want to talk about these three laws because, in several of our posts and especially the posts regarding animals, we insist on promoting the necessary awareness of the importance of the biodiversity.
+So, now you will know where our persuasion comes.
+Many people and especially who take knowledge for the first time of the necessity of protection of environment and wildlife, ask me why is so essential the biodiversity, and again why is so important to stop the extinction of species.

-The third law is becoming more clear in the mind of people, we are a lot, we are too much and we are growing again, up when can resist the ecosystems before collapse?
-In the Paul opinion we are very close at the collapses, his prevision is shocking, less then ten years he said, by 2025 the ecosistems of the coral reefs worldwide will be died and worldwide commercial fishing operations by 2030.
+The third law is becoming more evident in the mind of people.
+We are a lot, we are too much, and we are growing again.
+Up when can resist the ecosystems before the collapse?
+In the Paul opinion, we are very close to the collaps.
+His prevision is shocking, less then ten years he said.
+In 2025 the ecosystem of the coral reefs worldwide will die and worldwide commercial fishing operations by 2030.

-Is catastrophic his prediction but he don’t lose hope, we join to him thought when he say, the future depend from our vision, if we refuse the anthropocentric vision and we embracing biocentrism there is hope.
-Important is to understand that is necessary to follow the ecology laws otherwise we’ll die with the ecosystem
+His prediction is catastrophic but he doesn’t lose hope.
+We join him thought when he said, the future depends on our vision.
+If we refuse the anthropocentric vision and we are embracing biocentrism, there is hope.
+Important is to understand that it is necessary to follow the ecology laws otherwise we’ll die with the ecosystem